rileymullins/TFlex/README.md

 | group_total_reads_in_consensus_peak | sum of sample_total_reads_in_consensus_peak across all sample_name values in this group_name |
 | group_total_fragments_in_consensus_peak | sum of sample_total_fragments_in_consensus_peak across all sample_name values in this group_name |
 | group_total_insertions_in_consensus_peak | sum of sample_total_insertions_in_consensus_peak across all sample_name values in this group_name |

----

----

-## Contact

-For questions, bugs, or feature requests, please open an issue or contact the repository maintainer.